bmsahana14/TechnexusAi/PROJECT_STATUS.md

 ## 📊 Executive Summary

-The TechNexus AI Quiz Arena is a **fully functional, production-ready** real-time quiz platform with AI-powered question generation.
-All core features are implemented and tested.
+The TechNexus AI Quiz Arena is a **fully functional, production-ready** real-time quiz platform where admins can manually create and manage interactive quizzes.
+The PDF/PPTX conversion feature has been removed to prioritize manual content control.

 ### ✅ Completion Status: 100%